Key Takeaways

 Here are some common mistakes that weaken an aromatherapy sleep ritual.

-When the same scent and actions repeat every night, the brain begins to recognize them as a signal that sleep is approaching.
+The goal is a stable, recognizable evening environment.
+When the same scent and actions repeat every night, the brain begins to treat them as a reliable signal that sleep is approaching.

 Choosing the Right Essential Oils for Your Ritual